PX4/PX4-Devguide/en/setup/fast-rtps-installation.md

 #### Java

-Java is required to make use of our built-in code generation tool *fastrtpsgen*.
-It's recommended install [Java JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+Java is required to use our built-in code generation tool - *fastrtpsgen*.
+[Java JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) is recommended.

 ### Windows 7 32-bit and 64-bit

 #### Visual C++ 2013 or 2015 Redistributable Package

-*eProsima Fast RTPS* requires the Visual C++ Redistributable packages for the Visual Studio version you choose during the installation or compilation.
+*eProsima Fast RTPS* requires the Visual C++ Redistributable packages for the Visual Studio version you chose during the installation or compilation.
 The installer gives you the option of downloading and installing them.